How to improve cash flow: 8 methods 2022

 7. Keep marketing and selling

-It’s no surprise that if you sell more and the rest of your costs are stable, your cash flow will improve.
+Unsurprisingly, your cash flow will improve if you sell more and the rest of your costs are stable.
 Your marketing budget should not be one of the first items on the expense chopping block.
 More than ever, times of economic strain are when you should lean into creating an effective marketing plan.
 Tap into the current pain point for your customer base and find innovative ways to solve their problems.

-Last month, we had Andy Bounds, author of The Jelly Effect speak at our international conference.
+Last month, Andy Bounds, author of The Jelly Effect, spoke at our international conference.
 He said to focus on your 'afters' - what will your customers benefit from after using your product or service?
 Look to weave that into your communication strategy.

 Companies that clearly understand customer needs, and pivot to adjust strategies, products, and services in response to shifting demand, are more likely to flourish both during and after a recession.
 By listening to your customers, you’ll find new opportunities and quickly adapt your marketing and sales efforts to capitalise on them.
 Your cash flow will thank you for it.